LuisAlejandro/agoras/docs/index.rst

 .. _GitHub actions: https://github.com/LuisAlejandro/agoras-actions
 .. _full documentation: https://agoras.readthedocs.org

-Agoras is a python utility that helps publish and delete posts on the most popular social networks (twitter, facebook, instagram, linkedin, discord and tiktok).
+Agoras is a python utility that helps publish and delete posts on the most popular social networks (X (formerly Twitter), Facebook, Instagram, LinkedIn, Discord, YouTube, TikTok, Threads, Telegram, and WhatsApp).

 This repository stores the application.
 There's also `GitHub actions`_ that you can incorporate into your workflows.